In short

 Do carrier bags increase brand visibility?

-In short: choosing the correct bag size in retail improves the shopping experience, reduces waste and makes packaging management more efficient.
+In short: choosing the correct bag size in retail improves the shopping experience, reduces operational waste and makes packaging management more efficient.
+A strategic choice — consistent with purchasing behaviour, product type and brand positioning — multiplies the value of every transaction at the checkout.